telerik/xaml-docs/controls/radmaskedinput/features/validation/regex.md

 >In order to use DataAnnotations you should add a reference to the __System.ComponentModel.DataAnnotations__ assembly.

->importantNote that you have to invoke the __Validator.ValidateProperty__ method before setting a new value in the property setter.
+>important Note that you have to invoke the __Validator.ValidateProperty__ method before setting a new value in the property setter.

 Now we need to define several __RadMaskedInput__ controls in XAML for displaying the sample data: